If you’re determined to keep riding throughout the winter, you’re going to need some extra help to deal with the change in conditions.

 Have a look below at some of the leading winter tyres for MTB and road bikes on the market…

-The best winter mountain bike tyres for winter for muddy conditions
+The best winter mountain bike tyres for muddy conditions

 Mud tyres tend to have large outer lugs and a relatively light compound.

-The best winter mountain bike tyres for winter for icy conditions
+The best winter mountain bike tyres for icy conditions

-The Schwalbe Ice Spiker Pro Evo LiteSkin Folding MTB Tyre has 378 spikes that bite firmly into icy roads gripping tightly to help you to stay upright.
+The Schwalbe Ice Spiker Pro winter tyre has 361 aluminium spikes that bite firmly into icy roads gripping tightly to help you to stay upright.

-The best winter mountain bike tyres for winter in hard-pack conditions
+The best winter mountain bike tyres for hard-pack conditions

 Famed for its puncture protection, Schwable have overhauled the Marathon Plus.
 The flat-resistant tyre gets a new, dynamic profile and boasts many internal improvements such as improved Smart Guard that helps reduce rolling resistance.

-The best winter road tyre for wet conditions
+The best winter road tyres for wet conditions

 The best winter all-round bike tyres